 In 1166 William went to Normandy with Henry II of England, and in 1170 he spent Easter at Windsor as a guest of the English King.
 In the early years of his reign he also, however, showed his suspicion of Henry's intentions by entering into what has since become known as The Auld Alliance, a mutual defence agreement between Scotland, France and Norway.

 This came to a head when in 1173 three of Henry II's sons, and his wife Eleanor of Aquitaine, led a revolt against him.
-In return for a promise Scotland could have Northumberland, William I intervened on behalf of the rebels.
-In an engagement with English troops, William became separated and was captured at the Second Battle of Alnwick.
+In return for a promise Scotland could have Northumberland, William I intervened on behalf of the rebels in 1174.
+At the Second Battle of Alnwick, William became separated and was captured.
 He was taken as a prisoner to Henry in Northampton, then to Falaise in Normandy.
 Meanwhile, an English army occupied key parts of Scotland.

 In order to obtain his freedom William signed the Treaty of Falaise on 8 December 1174.
 Under the treaty the Scots were taxed to pay the costs of the occupying English army and the English were to retain control of key Scottish castles like Stirling and Edinburgh.
 The treaty also stipulated that William acknowledge Henry II of England as his feudal superior.
 As a result, in 1186 Henry arranged for William to be married to Ermengarde de Beaumont, a granddaughter of King Henry I of England.
 Her dowry was Edinburgh Castle.